Aegiq/lightworks/.github/pull_request_template.md

 # Summary

-Provide a summary of the release here.
+This template is primarily intended for Releases, provide a summary here.

 ## Full list of changes
 - List of all changes included, ideally linking to PRs.